16

 This bike uses LOOK Delta clip-in shoes, so cleats are necessary- there’s no shoe cage option for sneakers.

-The only downside (besides having to pay the monthly subscription of $39) is that the handlebars don’t have a fore/aft adjustment.
+The only downside (besides having to pay the monthly membership fee) is that the handlebars don’t have a fore/aft adjustment.

-Otherwise, the Peloton Bike is a class act all around, although the star of the show is obviously the huge, 22″ flatscreen tv they use for a monitor, which is also touchscreen.
+Otherwise, the Peloton Bike is a class act all around, although the star of the show is obviously the huge, 22″ HD touchscreen console.

 Tracking your stats and watching the workouts is a cinch with this beautiful screen.